-The product we are designing will allow the consumer not to have to remember to change the setting after summers are over.
-The autonomous irrigation vehicle will automatically know how much water each zone of the lawn needs, so the consumer will not have to worry about that or how much time the zones are in the sun or the shade.
-The autonomous irrigation vehicle will save money by water during the hours that are most beneficial for the lawn.
-This one-time purchase will cover all the recommendations made in the article allowing the consumer to have the ease of mind that they are saving money and the yard is properly hydrated.
+The product we designed allows the consumer not to have to remember to change the setting after summers are over.
+The autonomous irrigation vehicle automatically knows how much water each zone of the lawn needs, so the consumer will not have to worry about that or how much time the zones are in the sun or the shade.
+The autonomous irrigation vehicle saves money by water during the hours that are most beneficial for the lawn.
+This one-time purchase covers all the recommendations made in the article allowing the consumer to have the ease of mind that they are saving money and the yard is properly hydrated.
 All of these factors make the autonomous irrigation vehicle a great product for Guard Dog Valve to market.